Everest Base Camp Trek By Road Trip - 15 Days Itinerary and Cost

 Q10: Is it safe?

 With a skilled driver, the roads are exciting but mostly safe.
-Because of the superior acclimatization profile, the risk of altitude sickness is really higher.
+Because of the superior acclimatisation profile, the risk of altitude sickness is really higher.
 Always use a trustworthy travel service that can give you a safe car and driver.

 Q11: Can I accomplish this on my own?